gabriel-espinoza-77/mde-rce-detection-rule/README.md

 ## Summary

-This lab demonstrates a complete workflow for detecting and responding to potential remote code execution activity in Microsoft Defender for Endpoint.
+This lab demonstrates a complete workflow for creating a detection rule to identify and respond to potential remote code execution activity in Microsoft Defender for Endpoint.
 It includes simulating an RCE attack using PowerShell, creating a detection rule using KQL, and validating automated isolation as a containment response.
 This project showcases skills in threat simulation, detection engineering, and endpoint response automation.

 ---